Alexander Singer

-Alexander Singer (18 April 1928 – 28 December 2020) was an American director.
-He began his career behind the camera in 1951 as a cinematographer on the short documentary Day of the Fight, directed by his high-school friend Stanley Kubrick.
-Singer turned to directing a decade later with the film A Cold Wind in August.
+Alexander Singer (18 April 1928 – 28 December 2020) was an American film and television director.
+He began his career as assistant director and second camera operator on the short documentary Day of the Fight (1951), the first film directed by his high-school friend Stanley Kubrick.
+He was associate producer on Kubrick's third feature The Killing (1956).
+Singer made his debut as a director with the film A Cold Wind in August (1961).

-Although he directed other films, such as the Lee Van Cleef Western Captain Apache (1971), and Glass Houses (1972), an adaptation of a book that his wife Judith Singer wrote, the bulk of Singer's credits are in television.
-The long list of series to which Singer has lent his directorial talents include Dr. Kildare, The F.B.I., Mission: Impossible, Alias Smith and Jones, Nakia, Police Woman, Cagney & Lacey, MacGyver, Murder She Wrote, six episodes of The Monkees, and three Star Trek series: The Next Generation, Deep Space Nine, and Voyager.
+His career was mostly in TV series, although he directed other films, such as the Lee Van Cleef Western Captain Apache (1971), and Glass Houses (1972) with a screenplay written by him and his wife, Judith Singer.

+The television series Singer directed include Dr. Kildare, The F.B.I., Mission: Impossible, Alias Smith and Jones, Nakia, Police Woman, Cagney & Lacey, MacGyver, Murder She Wrote, six episodes of The Monkees, and three Star Trek series: The Next Generation, Deep Space Nine, and Voyager.